 Best 5 Year Fixed Mortgage Rates

-The 5-year Fixed Mortgage
+5-year Fixed Mortgage Rates

-Five-year mortgages have a few disadvantages, however:
+Five-year mortgages have some disadvantages:

 - Fixed rates can have much higher penalties for early termination.
 Major bank penalties, in particular, can be relatively extreme as they are calculated using the bank’s posted rates instead of its actual rates.